Radmir95/MsBuildTest/README.md

 ## Description

-This project contains thress simple projects and automation script for processing these projects.
+This solution contains three simple projects and automation script for processing these projects.

 ## Solution structure
 This solution conains following projects: